Lake Bled, Slovenia – A Walk Around Paradise

 The path curves and we are now heading back to ground zero.
 On the left you are greeted with the shady overhang of forest trees while the right still provides stunning views of the lake and island.
 The lake also runs a tourist train and romantic carriage rides around the lake in the warmer months and both go past us within seconds of each other.

 The good looking jetset types are enjoying an Aperol Spritz at Vila Preseren and that means that we are nearly at the end.
 The call of the pletna owners rings out as they try to fill their boats for one more crossing.

 What is it? – A walk around stunning Lake Bled, Slovenia.

-Where is it? – Situated in North-West Slovenia, Lake Bled is about 45 minutes from the capital Ljubljana and 30 minutes from the airport via freeway.
+Where is it? – Situated in North-West Slovenia, Lake Bled is about 45 minutes from the capital Ljubljana and 30 minutes from Lake Bohinj or the airport via freeway.

 When is it? – Go anytime with morning preferable for pure tranquility and the chance to photograph island reflections on the lake.
 Each season offers a different perspective with winter mists, autumn colours and spring freshness.
 It is rare but if cold enough the lake freezes over and locals take to the lake on skates.

 Why do it? – The stunning fairytale setting never fails to impress visitors so a visit and walk around Lake Bled is a must when in Slovenia.

 How long is the walk? – The path is around 6km long and takes average 1.15 hours plus stops.